MCD issues helpline number to counter 'misconception' about anti-encroachment drives | Politics

 The AAP had accused the BJP, which earlier used to rule the three municipalities, of targeting the poor through such drives.

-On Wednesday, the MCD carried out an anti-encroachment drive in in southwest Delhi's Naraina Industrial Area here as officials reached the spot with bulldozers and removed illegal temporary structures including Dhabas, shops, kiosks.
+On Wednesday, the MCD carried out an anti-encroachment drive in southwest Delhi's Naraina Industrial Area as officials reached the spot with bulldozers and removed illegal temporary structures including Dhabas, shops and kiosks.
 AAP leader Durgesh Pathak targeted the MCD over the drive in Naraina Industrial Area and alleged that the civic body ''demolished'' several shops without even giving notice to shopkeepers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)